PnB Rock fatally shot at Roscoe's Chicken 'n Waffles in South Los Angeles

 There was no information on a suspect or the vehicle used immediately available.

-Fans of PnB Rock began to arrive at the scene after police cleared the investigation area to pay their respects.
+Fans of PnB Rock began to arrive at the scene after police cleared the investigation area to pay their respects, leaving flowers and messages.

+They told CBS reporters that they knew PnB Rock was in the area due to a since-deleted Instagram post made by his girlfriend, which included a geotag of their location.

+DJ Akademiks, who hosts a podcast called "Off the Record," said that he had recently interviewed PnB Rock, where he detailed a separate failed robbery attempt in Los Angeles.

 Rapper Nicki Minaj tweeted her thoughts on the incident, saying "After Pop Smoke there's no way we as rappers or our loved ones are still posting locations to our whereabouts.
 To show waffles & some fried chicken????!
 He was such a pleasure to work with.
 Condolences to his mom & family.
 This makes me feel so sick.
 Jesus. #SIP #PnbRock."